Is it Lisa or Elisa?

 “What do you like to be called, as I see that you sign your name both as Lisa and Elisa?”

 Definitely, I prefer to be called Lisa.

-“Take off this cloak of anger and put on my cloak of righteousness.”
+Take off this cloak of anger and put on my cloak of righteousness.

 In my mind’s eye, I could see myself walking around with a matted down, dirty, smelly fur coat.
-In some strange thinking, I believed the coat was valuable, simply because it was what I had always worn.
-Taking it off would make me feel naked.
-But it would also removed a stench and weight from a life I was no longer burdened to live.
-It was time to become new, on the inside and out.
+I foolishly believed the coat was valuable, simply because it was what I had always worn.
+Taking it off would make me feel exposed and naked.
+But it would also remove a stench and weight from a life I no longer needed to carry.